-TENTH: No trailer, basement, tent, shack, barn, or other outbuildings erected on any of said lots shall at any time be used as a residence, temporarily or permanently, nor shall any residence of a temporary character be permitted.
+TENTH: No trailer, basement, tent, shack, barn, or other outbuildings erected on any of said lots shall at any time be used as a residence, temporarily or permanently, nor shall any residence o~ a temporary character be permitted.
 No house trailer shall be permitted on any of said lots at any time.
-No recreational vehicle, or boat shall be permitted to be parked in front of the dwelling constructed on any lot.
-No larger commercial vehicles shall be permitted on any lot.
+No recreational vehicle or boat shall be permitted to be parked in front of the dwelling constructed on any lot.
+No large commercial vehicles shall be permitted on any lot.

 ELEVENTH: No lot may be further subdivided for the purpose of building an additional residence thereon, nor shall only a portion of any lot be sold and conveyed by the owner thereof without the prior written approval of the Architectural Review Committee.

-THIRTEENTH: Easements f or drainage and for the installation, repair, replacement and maintenance of underground water and sewer pipes and mains, and for overhead or underground electric power and telephone lines, are reserved to W. Boutros & Company, over, through and across the strips of land designated as drainage and utility easements on the aforesaid plat of Emerald Hills Subdivision, Section 2.
-Such easements are expressly reserved to the use of W. Boutros & Company, and no third party shall be or become entitled to the use thereof, nor shall any other party, except the lot owner, have any vested interest in or to the use of such easements except W. Boutros & Company, or such utility company as may be granted specific rights over, through or across such easements.
-Except as such rights are granted to a utility company by a recorded easement or rightofway, a release by W. Boutros & Company to any individual lot owner of any easements so reserved shall operate as a complete release to such lot owner and no other party shall be entitled to exert any claim or right to the use thereof.
+THIRTEENTH Easements for drainage and for the installation, repair, replacement and maintenance of underground water and sewer pipes and mains, and for overhead or underground electric power and telephone lines, are reserved to W. Boutros & Company, over, through and across the strips of land designated as drainage and utility easements on the aforesaid plat of Emerald Hills, section 3.
+Such easements are expressly reserved to the use of W. Boutros & Company, and no third party shall be or become entitled to the use thereof, nor shall any other party, except the lot owner, have any vested interest in or to the use of such easements except W. Boutros & Company, or such utility company as may be granted specific rights over, through or across such easements by w Boutros & Company and its successors in interest.
+Except as such rights are granted to a utility company by a recorded easement or right-of-way, a release by W. Boutros & Company to any individual lot owner of any easements so reserved shall operate as a complete release to such lot owner and no other party shall be entitled to exert any claim or right to the use thereof.

 FOURTEENTH: The exterior of any dwelling or building being constructed on any of said lots, and the surfacing of any driveway on said lot, shall be completed within twelve (12) months from the commencement of construction.

-SIXTEENTH: No noxious or offensive use or activity shall be carried on upon any lot, nor shall any practice be engaged in by the owners of the lots, their tenants, agents, guests or assigns, that shall become an annoyance or nuisance to the neighborhood.
+FIFTEENTH: No noxious or offensive activity shall be carried on upon any lot, nor shall any practice be engaged in by the owners of the lots, their tenants, agents, guests or assigns, that shall become an annoyance or nuisance to the neighborhood.

-NINETEENTH: This Second Amended Declaration may be amended by an instrument signed by no less than 75% of the lot owners in Emerald Hills Subdivision, Section 2, and any such amendment must be properly recorded to be effective.
+TWENTY SECOND: This Declaration may be amended by an instrument signed by no less than seventy-five percent (75%) of the lot owners in Emerald Hills Subdivision, Section 3, and any such amendment must be properly recorded to be effective.